exu3/magic-bottle/README.md

 - [x] basic enemy AI
 - [x] most enemy AI will be bespoke to that enemy

-  then on saturday we work on the quests each level is a discrete quest?
+  Then on saturday we work on the quests.
+Each level is a discrete quest?

-  ### an example quest:
+  ### An example quest:

   - [x] player stumbles into a circular area lined with monsters hiding behind statues
   - [x] they peek out from behind the statues and shoot projectiles at the player